 How risky is the supply chain?

-Overall supply chain risk for demolition services is estimated to be moderate.
+Supply chain risk for demolition services is estimated to be moderate.
 Demolition contractors purchase waste disposal services, freight transportation services for hauling equipment and materials, chemicals and heavy machinery such as excavators and cranes.
-The degree of risk that vendors face depends on the range of demolition-related services provided....
+The degree of risk that vendors face depends on the range of demolition-related services provided. ...
 Subscribe to learn more.